Ormeus Ecosystem Price Tops $0.0001 on Exchanges (ECO)

 According to CryptoCompare, “Architecturally designed to create a ‘business first’ approach to global currency and digital life, Ormeus Ecosystem is collaborating with Binance Chain to create a ground-breaking “Internet of Business Assets”.
 The multi-functional ecosystem cryptocurrencies will achieve mass adoption as businesses ranging from Banking, Insurance, Agriculture, Energy, Mining, Real Estate, Health, Trading, Payments, and Online Retail are signed-on to the network – categorized into ‘side-chains’ – and catapulted into the blockchain age.
 The network fuses enterprise, data, sales force and virtual money through partnering with Binance.
 The innovative onboarding ramp for businesses and the native fuel for the network is the new ECO token, a ground-breaking ‘gas’ used to power, protect, authorize and process data in real-time between thousands of corporate and personal users.
 The ECO token can reward and notify when data points are shared cross-chain, and even works in conjunction with point-of-sale terminal systems to prevent and terminate fraudulent sales of goods. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Ormeus Ecosystem directly using US dollars.
-Investors seeking to acquire Ormeus Ecosystem should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ormeus Ecosystem using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ormeus Ecosystem directly using US dollars.
+Investors seeking to acquire Ormeus Ecosystem should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ormeus Ecosystem using one of the aforementioned exchanges.

 Receive News & Updates for Ormeus Ecosystem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ormeus Ecosystem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.